 The diminutive detective Michael Mauser, who has always struck me as a cross between iconic private investigator Sam Spade and super-sloppy grouch Oscar Madison, was created by writer Nicola “Nick” Cuti and artist Joe Staton in the pages of their groundbreaking, entertaining comic book series E-Man, published by Charlton Comics.
 Mauser made his debut in E-Man #3, cover-dated June 1974.

 “The Energy Crisis” is set in New York City during the oil crisis of late 1973.
-E-Man’s girlfriend, archeology student & burlesque performer Nova Kane is walking home from her job, accompanied by fellow dancer Rosie Rhedd.
+E-Man’s girlfriend Nova Kane, archeology student & burlesque performer extraordinaire, is walking home from her job, accompanied by fellow dancer Rosie Rhedd.
 After the pair narrowly escape a mugging, Rosie is suddenly pulled through a solid brick wall by an unseen assailant.
 The shocked Nova goes to E-Man, aka Alec Tronn, for help, but the energy man from the stars is busy rushing back & forth across the city helping with the numerous emergencies caused by the power shortages.

 Coming across a flyer advertising Michael Mauser’s services, Nova reluctantly heads to his office.
 Although startled by Mauser’s slovenly appearance, she tells him about Rosie’s strange disappearance.
 Mauser agrees it’s a fantastic story, but adds “So long as you’re paying me, I’ll believe anything.”